 We are in the process of erecting greenhouses and low tunnels.
 We need to put up some fencing and establish new planting beds to grow food for our kitchen as we aim to be as self-sufficient as possible in feeding ourselves and our volunteers.
 We need to do a lot of hot composting (we use the manure and spoiled hay from our ponies and weeds from the gardens) and mulching and there is a mountain of organic matter that needs to be processed.
 We need help with harvesting produce from our kitchen gardens, sowing seeds and pricking out seedlings.
 We always need help with planting, weeding and trimming and there is usually potting up to do.
 The gardens and greenhouses also need watering daily.
 We also have some wicking beds and containers that we have planted up with herbs and salads for the kitchen that need maintaining.

 The whole structure which we are living in, affectionately known as ‘the clubhouse', needs a lot of work so carpenters, joiners, plumbers and electricians are especially welcomed.
 In fact, at this stage, anyone with strong building and other D.I.Y. skills would be most helpful to us.
-We also need to complete a packing room and would love to convert a 20 foot shipping container into a walk-in cooler and sheltered work space.
+We also need to complete a packing room and would love to convert a 40 foot shipping container into a climate controlled work room.

-When I’m not teaching I prefer to be hands-on at the farm so it's very helpful when we have someone who can help with cooking and take on the role of 'housekeeper' to help with keeping the clubhouse neat and clean and also help with the laundry.
+When I’m not teaching I am running a digital agency, tending to my horses and supervising on the farm so it's very helpful when we have someone who can help with cooking and take on the role of 'housekeeper' to help with keeping the clubhouse neat and clean and also help with the laundry.

 There is an abandoned boat on the farm which is no longer seaworthy We'd like to renovate it and use it for accommodation.
 If you're into boats, perhaps you'd like to start on this project.